rjdoubleu/Resume/README.md

 ## iD Tech Summer Camp - CyberSec & ML Lead Instructor  (May 2019 – Aug.
 2019)
 Intro to machine learning & intro to cybersecurity instructor for young adults aged 13-17.
 Promoted prior to regional training by regional manager because of demonstrating highly effective communication skills.
 +   Intro to Machine Learning - Convolutional neural network & regression model development in TensorFlow 1.12.
-	- Worked with a variety of datasets such as CIFAR-10 & MNIST.
+	- Worked with a variety of datasets such as CIFAR-10 & MNIST
-	- Managed custom TensorFlow Anaconda development environment.
+	- Managed custom TensorFlow Anaconda development environment
-	- Debugged more than 20 individual machine learning projects.
+	- Debugged more than 20 individual machine learning projects
-	+   Intro to Cybersecurity - Encryption algorithm basics & introduction to the Python cryptography library.
++   Intro to Cybersecurity - Encryption algorithm basics & introduction to the Python cryptography library
-	- Conducted small CTFs using Google Gruyere to teach XSS.
+	- Conducted small CTFs using Google Gruyere to teach XSS
-+   PiTops: Build your own take home laptop  - Oversaw basic embedded systems projects using the PiTop platform.
++   PiTops: Build your own take home laptop  - Oversaw basic embedded systems projects using the PiTop platform
-+   Lead Instuctor specific responsibilities included overnight activities, medicine management, camper check-in/out.
++   Lead Instuctor specific responsibilities included overnight activities, medicine management, camper check-in/out
-+   First Aid/CPR Certified Expiration May 2021.
++   First Aid/CPR Certified Expiration May 2021

 ## PantherHackers - Chief Technical Officer  (Nov.
 2018 – Current)
 Responsible for organizing project development driven divisions & collaborating with other technology driven student organizations.
 This role demands constant leadership and negotiation skills with both faculty and students.